 Child of Divorce Therapy

 No matter the circumstances for divorce, children experiencing their parent’s divorce can have a hard time processing their thoughts and feelings.
 Divorce for everyone can be a difficult life transition.
 However, children who do not have the capacity just yet to process such intense thoughts and feelings may use their actions to speak for them.
-They start to yell more, they shut down in school, they become angry and use their fists.
-Or, children may use their words indirectly, such as “I hate you” or “You’re not the boss of me!”
+They may start to yell more, shut down in school, or become angry and use their fists.
+Children may also use their words indirectly, such as saying phrases such as “I hate you” or “You’re not the boss of me!”
 Children may have concerns about when they will see each parent, whether they are the cause of the divorce, or if there’s anything they can do to make it stop.

 Our therapists can help your child find healthy ways to express their big emotions.
 The therapist will be an outside support for your child to lean on in times of uncertainty.
 As a parent, you may need co-parenting techniques that will work for your child.
 We can provide family sessions or co-parenting sessions to help get through this difficult time.